DasJager/VimmsDownloader/SECURITY.md

 # Security Policy

-## Supported Versions
+## Versions with Security Support

-None currently have security support
+At present, there are no versions that are under active security support.